 Check the service format syntax to see if it supports a version.

-In November 2009, the USGS Water Data for the Nation site introduced a time zone column into many of its tab-delimited (RDB) files.
+It's not always possible to avoid retrieving data in a tab-delimited format, since it is a legacy format and still useful.
+However, using it can be dangerous.
+For example, in November 2009, the USGS Water Data for the Nation site introduced a time zone column into many of its tab-delimited (RDB) files.
 Some of the changes introduced are shown below in bold:

 agency_cd site_no datetime tz_cd 07_00065 07_00065_cd 02_00060 02_00060_cd 5s 15s 16d 6s 14n 10s 14n 10s USGS 06130500 2009-10-29 00:00 MDT 2.35 163 USGS 06130500 2009-10-29 00:15 MDT 2.35 163